Amazonas and Cajamarca regions, Peru

 The Café Selva Norte Perú project is located in the Amazonas and Cajamarca regions in north of Peru, with a total potential area of thousands of hectares.
-The project area includes a set of dispersed coffee producers’ properties in the mountainous region know and “selva alta” were coffee is mainly produced (between 1200 and 1800 MASL1).
-The project area is one of the three main coffee production zone of Peru and is recognized for the quality of its production.
+The project area includes a set of dispersed coffee producers’ properties in the mountainous region know and “selva alta” where coffee is mainly produced (between 1200 and 1800 meters above sea level).
+The project area is located in one of Peru’s three main coffee production zones and is recognized for the quality of its production.

 The continuation of such practices will clearly prevent the development of a sustainable economy in these communities.

-Methods are available to remedy the situation but are often out of reach of the local farmers and cooperatives due to their limited economic resources, capacities or technical know-how.
+Methods are available to remedy the situation but are often out of reach of the local farmers and cooperatives due to limited availability of adapted credit, capacities or technical know-how.

 - Land use transition to:

-- Recover degraded lands with productive agroforestry systems,
+- Recover degraded lands, often pastures, with productive agroforestry systems,

 - Rehabilitate old fragile agroforestry system increasing their productive lifespan and therefore avoiding deforestation risk,

-- Protect remaining forest and stop slash-and-burn practices.
+- Protect remaining forest and stop slash-and-burn practices to avoid deforestation

-- Reforest with a mix of timber species for future sustainable logging
+- Reforest with a mix of timber species for future sustainable timber extraction

 - Value chain consolidation by:

-- Generate new revenue flows based on payment for environmental services (reforestation & forest protection),
+- Generate new revenues based on payment for environmental services (reforestation & forest protection),

 - Generate a robust set of key performance indicators to strengthen sales and obtain added value.